crav12345/Linux-Metrics-Collector/README.md

 # Linux-Metrics-Collector
 A metrics collection application for Linux machines.
-Created for MSCS 710 Project at Marist College.
+Created for MSCS 710 Software Project at Marist College.

 ## Development Environment Setup
 The technologies used to develop this application require development tools themselves to make changes to the project as a whole.
 This section discusses how to access and make changes to the various modules which make up the frontend and backend of the project.